sjd69/Applied_Cryptography/reports/phase-1.md

 * The group creator/manager for private groups may send invitations for memebership to said group to users.
     * Can a user request to join a group without being invited first?
     	* Based on property 8: group classification, a user should not be able to know the existence of groups they are not a member of.

+### Threat Models (WIP.
+To Build Upon)
+* **Company Wide Intranet (Not sure this fits well with the properties but seems like a logical threat model)
+	* The system will be deployed within an organization.
+All servers will only be accessible by connecting directly to the organizations network or through the organizations VPN.
+Each employee will have a single user account and will be part of a group that represents their team within the organization.
+Files that are pertinant to a team's project will be shared within that team's respective group on the file sharing service.
+	*

+* **Public Facing
+	* The system will be deployed on publicly accessible web servers.
+Any individual regardless of location will be able to access the service and create a single user account.
+The individual may create public and/or private groups to begin sharing files with that group.
+The individual will be able to invite other users to their group.